D33pfield/palworld-lua-merge/README.md

 ## Uninstallation
 To uninstall the mod, follow these steps:
 1. Open `mods.txt` in the "Mods" folder.
-2. Change the line `palworld-lua-merge : 1` to `palworld-lua-merge : 0`.
+2. Remove the line `palworld-lua-merge : 1`
+3. Delete the 'palworld-lua-merge' located in 'Palworld\Pal\Binaries\Win64\Mods'
-3. Save the file.
+4. Save the file.